Skip to content

 Common Mistakes

-• Declaring success when raw margin is positive without accounting for measurement uncertainty — a 3 dB measured margin on a poor pre-compliance setup may become a 3 dB failure at an accredited lab.
+• Declaring success when raw margin is positive — per Ott, a 3 dB measured margin on a basic bench setup may become a 3 dB failure at an accredited lab due to measurement uncertainty.
+Always calculate adjusted margin accounting for uncertainty.

 Frequently Asked Questions